AstroVPK/kali/README.md

 # libcarma
-A library to model a time series as a continuous-time ARMA process
+A library to model a time series as a Continuous-time ARMA (C-ARMA) process